fw4spl-org/fw4spl-doc/SAD/SDM-SAD-SigSlot.rst

 to a ``fwThread::Worker``.
 The purpose of this class is to provide synchronous and asynchronous mechanisms for method and function calling.

 Slots have a common base class : SlotBase.
-This allows to store them in the same container.
-Slots are designed to allow calling them by knowing only the argument types.
+This allows the storage of them in the same container.
+Slots are designed such that they can be called, even where only the argument type is known.

 Examples :